Congrats to more Trailblazers!

 Caner Hazar, Doctoral Candidate in Sociology.
 Instructor : Race, Class, and Gender.

-Kathleen Labadorf & Michael Rodriguez, University Library
+Presented by Kathleen Labadorf & Michael Rodriguez, University Library

 Open Education News